 Ingredients: brown sugar, paprika, chili powder, garlic powder, black pepper, salt, pork shoulder, oil, BBQ sauce, apple cider vinegar, orange juice

-Sear the pork.
-Put the Instant Pot on the sauté function and add the oil.
-Then brown the pork for 3-4 minutes on each side.
+4. Put the Instant Pot on the sauté function and add the oil.
+Then sear the pork for 3-4 minutes on each side.
 You’ll want to do this in batches so that the pork has enough room to brown.

 FAQs and Tips for Making Instant Pot BBQ Pulled Pork